 I wake up around 6am to either my 2 year old whispering as loud as she can “Mommy!
 Mommy!” or my 6 month old welcoming the day with screeches of excitement.
 I change baby girl’s diaper and feed her, get my 2 year old to sit still long enough to put on clothes (add a lot of time and patience in there if she decides it’s a “I can do it myself!” morning), potentially shower or at least make myself look presentable for going inside 2 year old’s Krippe, bring the girls downstairs for breakfast that I will inevitably be cleaning up off the floor and off their faces/clothes, get shoes on 2 year old while she runs around the house, change baby girl’s diaper because she has excellent timing, and finally get out the door by around 8am.
 Oh great!
 I forgot to put on deodorant and to brush my teeth again!

 I came across a blog (www.revolutionfromhome.com) a few years ago that had an activity I fell in love with.
 I used it in therapy sessions with mom clients and presented it for a group of moms at a seminar.
 This activity truly helped shift my thinking from how mundane my life had become as a mom to some of the great accomplishments I have each day.
+By doing this each day, we can all live the mom life with purpose.
 So here it is and I challenge you to try it:

 First, write down 5-7 actions you did over the past week.
 The more mundane and redundant, the better!
 Cross it out.
 Then, reframe them below what you wrote, considering what they really mean in the bigger scheme of things.